dwave-training/embedding-pictures/README.md

 ## Exercise 3

-At the command line, to run the demo:
+To run the demo, at the command line, type:

 ```bash
 python explore_embed_clique_chimera.py 4